Fine structure from normal iterability: Projectum-finitely generated mice

-\begin{proof} For this, we use calculations with condensation like those used in the analyses of comparisons in \cite[\S4]{premouse_inheriting}.
-However, we need a more general form, like that used in full normalization, and the main idea for this general form is due to Steel.
-This combination of methods also relates to the analysis of the interaction between comparison and full normalization, which is due to the author (this work is yet to appear). \footnote{Steel made the basic observation that full normalization (should be) possible, with the dropdown/condensation argument which shows that degree $0$ ultrapowers of extenders lift to extenders on the sequence of the ultrapower.
-Somewhat later, after discussing the topic somewhat together, Steel and the author independently noticed that in order to facilitate actual full normalization, one had to also keep track of the ultrapowers of all elements of the dropdown sequence, and how they moved along branches of the larger tree.
-Soon after that, the author analysed how full normalization interacts with comparison.}\footnote{The proof I am presently giving for Lemma \ref{lem:finite_gen_hull} differs in approach with what I had in mind during the presentation of (most of) the results of this paper at the 2015 M\"unster conference in inner model theory; that approach did not depend on the full normalization calculations.
-(Prior to arriving at the conference, I was not aware of full normalization, nor that Steel was working on normalization in general.)
-Time being a rather limited resource, it took some years after presenting the results at the conference to get around to polishing the writeup, and after returning to the topic, I began thinking about the current proof with the approach presented here instead, and then noticed that it is also simpler and more direct than the earlier approach, so have adopted the simpler one.
-I have extensive notes on the previous approach, but have not tried to go through them in detail, so am presently not sure whether it was correct or not.
-However, it also (purportedly) established more information than the proof here, so it might be worth investigating later.}
+\begin{proof} For this, we use calculations with commutativity of ultrapowers, and with condensation, like those used in the analyses of comparisons in \cite[\S4]{premouse_inheriting}.
+However, we need a more general form, like that used in full normalization.
+A key component of this is Lemma \ref{lem:dropdown_lifting}, and the main idea for that was due to Steel.
+The combination of methods also relates to the analysis of the interaction between comparison and full normalization, which is due to the author; see \cite[\S8]{fullnorm}. \footnote{The proof being presented for Lemma \ref{lem:finite_gen_hull} differs in approach with what I had in mind during the presentation of (most of) the results of this paper at the 2015 M\"unster conference in inner model theory; that approach did not depend on Lemma \ref{lem:dropdown_lifting} or any full normalization calculations.
+Eventually I noticed that the present argument is simpler and more direct than the earlier approach, so I adopted it.}